-The ACCURACY field contains the values LOW, MEDIUM and HIGH.
-The meaning of these values is explained in Chapter 11.5 Accuracy & NTP.
+The ACCURACY (accuracy of NTP) field contains the values LOW, MEDIUM and HIGH.
+The meaning of these values is explained in Chapter 12.5 Accuracy & NTP.

 The Leapsecond and Changeover display fields announce that such an event is to take place on the next hour change.